dinosaurs

 Yes, I'm sure of it.
 Certain dinosaurs like the Liliensternus had crests on their head with hollow air channels. inside them.
 Because ever dinosaur had a unique sized and shaped crest it was obvious that all of these dinosaurs had a unique sound.

 Yes, there was a pre-dinosaur Period.
-It was called "Mesozoic Period".
+It was called "Mesozoic Era ".
 The Mesozoic is divided into three time periods: the Triassic (245-208 Million Years Ago), the Jurassic (208-146 Million Years Ago), and the Cretaceous (146-65 Million Years Ago).
 Mesozoic means "middle animals", and is the time during which the world fauna changed drastically from that which had been seen in the Paleozoic.
 Dinosaurs, which are perhaps the most popular organisms of the Mesozoic, evolved in the Triassic, but were not very diverse until the Jurassic.
 Except for birds, dinosaurs became extinct at the end of the Cretaceous.
 Some of the last dinosaurs to have lived are found in the late Cretaceous deposits of Montana in the United States.
 The Mesozoic was also a time of great change in the terrestrial vegetation.
 The early Mesozoic was dominated by ferns, cycads, ginkgophytes, bennettitaleans, and other unusual plants.
 Modern gymnosperms, such as conifers, first appeared in their current recognizable forms in the early Triassic.
 By the middle of the Cretaceous, the earliest angiosperms had appeared and began to diversify, largely taking over from the other plant groups.
-Yes there were giant Reptiles of of sea and a fair bit of land animals that were large, However, when Dinosaurs first started to appear from the Triassic Period, many in the later Periods like the Cretaceous were much more bigger.
+Yes there were giant Reptiles of sea and a fair bit of land animals that were large, However, when Dinosaurs first started to appear from the Triassic Period, many in the later Periods like the Cretaceous were much more bigger.

 Did dinosaurs have the emotion of love or were they just like normal animals?